Kaiyuan, Yunnan

 Kaiyuan (开远 (開遠, Kāiyuǎn)) is a county-level city within the jurisdiction of Honghe Hani and Yi Autonomous Prefecture in the southeast of Yunnan province, China.

 Geography

 The maximum sea level of Kaiyuan is 2,775.6 meters and the minimum is 950 meters.
-The annual average temperature is 19.9 degrees Celsius.
+It borders Mile City to the north, Qiubei County and Yanshan County, Yunnan to the east, Mengzi City and Gejiu to the south, and Jianshui County to the west.

 Administrative divisions

 At present, Kaiyuan City has 2 subdistricts, 2 towns, 2 townships and 1 ethnic township.